xmos/lib_random/doc/rst/lib_random.rst

 Example
 *******

-An example demonstrating how to generate random values using the ``lib_random`` library is provide in `examples/app_random`
+An example demonstrating how to generate random values using the ``lib_random`` library is provided in `examples/app_random`

 It shows the two different methods for initialising a random number generator (software or hardware